Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Introduction

-Adversarial imitation learning (AIL)~\cite{ho2016gail,kostrikov2020valuedice}, which is a kind of IRL methods~\cite{ni2020firl}, has attracted a lot of interest in recent years.
-AIL introduces a discriminator to guide the policy to match the expert state-action distribution, and enjoys small compounding errors \cite{xu2022,xu2020nips}.
-AIL iterates between discriminator learning and policy learning.
+Adversarial imitation learning (AIL), a special type of IRL method~\cite{ni2020firl}, has gained significant attention for its simplicity and efficiency.
+AIL uses a discriminator to align the agent's occupancy measure with that of the expert by alternating between learning the discriminator and updating the policy.
 The discriminator aims to distinguish the trajectories generated by the policy from the expert demonstrations.
-The policy is learned to confuse the discriminator via maximizing the rewards derived from the discriminator.
-AIL converges when the discriminator cannot distinguish both kinds of data anymore.
-However, the reward derived from the discriminator is not generalizable and cannot be used in downstream tasks, e.g., learning a policy from scratch with the reward in the training environment~\cite{ni2020firl} or in another environment.
-In contrast, we would like to learn a generalizable reward function as it captures the fundamental motivation of the expert.
+The policy is then optimized to confuse the discriminator by maximizing the rewards derived from it.
+The process converges once the discriminator can no longer differentiate between the two data sources.
+Despite its effectiveness, AIL faces a critical limitation: the reward signal inferred from the discriminator lacks transferability and cannot be applied to downstream tasks~\cite{ni2020firl}, such as relearning policies from scratch in the original or an alternative environment.

-There have been methods that try to recover the true reward or reward functions that are robust to dynamics changes~\cite{ni2020firl,fu2017airl,geng2020pqr}.
-However, these methods are built upon some assumptions about the true reward function, e.g., part of the reward is known~\cite{geng2020pqr}, or the reward function is only related to state~\cite{ni2020firl,fu2017airl}.
-These assumptions are too strict such that they could not be satisfied for all kinds of environments.